liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/04-securing-liferay/01-saml/01-setting-up-saml.markdown

 The *Identity Provider* tab includes these options:

-**Sign Metadata:** When this box is checked, the metadata XML file that's produced is signed.
+**Sign Metadata?:** When this box is checked, the metadata XML file that's produced is signed.

 **SSL Required:** When this box is checked, any SAML messages that are *not* sent over SSL are rejected.
 This does not affect how URLs are generated.

-**Authn Request Signature Required:** When this box is checked, each Authn Request must be signed by the sending Service Provider.
+**Require Authn Request Signature?:** When this box is checked, each Authn Request must be signed by the sending Service Provider.
 In most cases, this should be enabled.